Disney’s Animal Kingdom Lodge’s Sanaa restaurant is extraordinary! Check out our Sanaa dinner review and photo tour of this first-rate restaurant!

-We (myself and another KtP writer) have never visited Disney’s Animal Kingdom Lodge and had a little extra time on our trip to explore.
-We both have heard glowing Sanaa reviews and wanted to check it out for ourselves.
+We (Susan and Monica) had never visited Disney’s Animal Kingdom Lodge and had a little extra time on our trip to explore.
+We both heard glowing Sanaa reviews and wanted to check it out for ourselves.

 Upon arriving, the security guard asked us if we were dining or checking in at the resort but didn’t check our name off a list.